abneribeiro/abneribeiro/README.md

 - 🌱 Actively learning the intricacies of **Typescript and C**, enhancing my coding prowess.

-- 👯 I invite collaborators for the [GOAPI](https://github.com/abneribeiro/go-api) project.
+- 👯 I invite collaborators for the [API Node](https://github.com/abneribeiro/A64-API) project.
 Join the coding adventure!

 <br><br>